theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 ### The Inversion Principle

-This mental model visualizes how *failure* looks like to get an idea of what needs to happen to get there.
-By focusing on how failure looks like, Product Managers can better visualize what to avoid to succeed.
+This mental model visualizes how *failure* looks like.
+This way, Product Managers can better understand what needs to be avoided.

-The process of using the Inversion Principle is very simple:
+The steps to use the Inversion Principle are very simple:

 1. **Define the goal**: What are you trying to achieve?
 2. **Invert it**: What would guarantee to fail at achieving the goal?